 Infection prevalence is another term you may have read in the news or online.
 It is not the same as case incidence.

-- Incidence refers to the number of new confirmed cases within a given time, typically one day.
+- Incidence refers to the number of confirmed new COVID cases within a given time, typically one day.
 Imagine if on day one we have three people test positive, and on day two we have two more people test positive.
 The “incidence” on day one would be 3, and the incidence on day two it would be 2.
 Incidence is reported by most states and counties, but it does not account for new infections that are not caught by testing.
 It also does not include the duration of each infection (how long each infected person is exhibiting symptoms and/or contagious).

 - Prevalence refers to the actual disease prevalence (total number of active infections) at any given time.
 This data is what we’d really like to know, because it indicates the actual risk of encountering an infected individual in a community.
 But to know the true prevalence, you would need to test the entire population (or a widespread randomized sample) every day, using a highly-accurate test.
 Just counting confirmed cases isn’t enough.
 Per our earlier example, let’s say that on day one, we have three new confirmed cases, and on day two, we have two more confirmed cases.
 Those numbers suggest a total of five active infections, but perhaps there were an additional five new infections each day that weren’t caught via testing.
 (Some cases are asymptomatic and some symptomatic people never get tested.)
 That puts us at 15 active infections.
 Plus, over the past couple weeks, there may have been an additional 5+ infections per day, and most of those people may still be sick (indicating another 70 active infections).
 So the actual disease prevalence (number of infected people) may be 85+.